microsoft/RTP-LX/README.md

 _NOTE: this is a work in progress.
 Expect this to be updated soon!_

 **WARNING: This repository contains and discusses content that is offensive or upsetting.
-All materials are intended to support research that improves toxicity and prompt injection detection methods.
-Included examples of toxicity and prompt injection do not represent how the authors or sponsors feel about any identity groups.
-Please note that toxicity is dynamic, evolves with societal perceptions, and these labels may be outdated eventually.**
+All materials are intended to support research that improves toxicity detection methods.
+Included examples of toxicity do not represent how the authors or sponsors feel about any identity groups.
+Please note that toxicity is dynamic, evolves with societal perceptions, and these labels may change.**

 ## What is RTP-LX?
 RTP LX is a multilingual set of 1k+ (per locale) toxic prompts and passages designed for toxicity evaluation.
 It is manually translated from a subset of the original RTP dataset, and annotated by native speakers.
 It also includes: